A share of £165,000 is up for grabs to help community groups make the Liverpool City Region a cleaner and greener place.

 “We’ve seen that previous projects have continued to deliver benefits beyond the first year, through their legacy and ongoing impact on behavioural change, and in many cases through new or continuing activities.”

-Bids must tackle one or more of the four priority household waste materials which have been identified by MRWA as key, namely WEEE (Waste Electrical & Electronic Equipment), Food, Textiles and Furniture.
-An analysis* of waste in the region highlighted that a greater amount of these materials could be re-used or recycled.
-Projects can also include other household waste materials, for example paper, plastic or metals.
+Bids must tackle one or more of the four priority household waste materials which have been identified by MRWA as key, namely Food, Plastics, Textiles and Furniture.
+An analysis of waste in the region highlighted that a greater amount of these materials could be re-used or recycled.
+Projects can also include other household waste materials, for example paper, card, metals.

-Previous Community Fund projects have included local recycling guidebooks, cookery clubs to support healthy eating and reduce food waste, fruit and veg gleaning, restoring old furniture to sell for charity and refurbishing unwanted rugs for resale.
-In January one project held a climate change conference with secondary schoolchildren from across Liverpool City Region to help highlight wasted clothes and textiles.
+Previous Community Fund projects have included local recycling guidebooks, cookery clubs to improve people’s diet and reduce food waste, restoring old furniture to sell for charity and refurbishing unwanted rugs for resale.

-The deadline for submissions is 11.59pm on Sunday 26 March 2023.
-If groups aren’t sure whether their project is appropriate for consideration then they can submit an Expression of Interest (EOI) via email to MRWA before 5 March.
+Interested groups can download the application pack via the MRWA website www.merseysidewda.gov.uk.
+The deadline for submissions is 11.59pm on Sunday 14 March.
+If groups aren’t sure whether their project is appropriate for consideration then they can submit an Expression of Interest (EOI) via email to MRWA before Monday 21 February.

 - Contact the Authority: firstname.lastname@example.org

 The deadline for submission of applications is Sunday 14 March 2021, 11.59pm.